Emirates SkyCargo: Development since the 2000s

-In May 2003, the airline took delivery of a Boeing 747-400 freighter taking the freighter fleet to three Boeing 747s.
-Emirates SkyCargo was operating two Boeing 747-400s with capacity for 120 tonnes and a Boeing 747-200 with capacity for 110 tonnes.
+In May 2003, Emirates SkyCargo took delivery of a Boeing 747-400F, taking the freighter fleet to three Boeing 747Fs.
+Emirates SkyCargo was operating two Boeing 747-400Fs with capacity for 120 tonnes and a Boeing 747-200F with capacity for 110 tonnes.
 In September 2004, the airline launched freighter services to Johannesburg and Lahore.
-On November 20th, 2005, Emirates announced orders for eight Boeing 777 Freighters, with the first aircraft scheduled for delivery in 2007, at the Dubai Airshow.
+On November 20, 2005, Emirates announced orders for eight Boeing 777Fs, with the first aircraft scheduled for delivery in 2007, at the Dubai Airshow.

 In 2005, Emirates SkyCargo and Korean Air Cargo signed an agreement to codeshare cargo capacity on two routes from India – Delhi and Mumbai.

-In the financial year ending March 2006, SkyCargo announced revenues of over $1 billion and carried over one million tonnes of cargo.
-The freighter fleet included four freighters: one Boeing 747-400F and three A310-300Fs.
-In the same year, the airline also launched a freighter service to Barcelona using the Airbus 310 Freighter.
+In the financial year ending March 2006, Emirates SkyCargo announced revenues of over $1 billion and carried over one million tonnes of cargo.
+The freighter fleet included four freighters: one Boeing 747-400F and three Airbus A310-300Fs.
+In the same year, the airline also launched a freighter service to Barcelona using the A310-300F.

-During the Farnborough Air Show in July 2006, Emirates signed a Heads of Agreement for ten Boeing 747-8F aircraft, to be powered by General Electric's GEnx jet engines, in a deal worth US$3.3 billion.
-In July 2008, EK sold these ten frames to Dubai Aerospace Enterprises and agreed to lease them back.
+During the Farnborough Air Show in July 2006, Emirates signed a Heads of Agreement for ten Boeing 747-8F aircraft to be powered by General Electric's GEnx jet engines in a deal worth US$3.3 billion.
+In July 2008, Emirates sold these ten 747-8F frames as well as its earlier ordered eight 777F frames to Dubai Aerospace Enterprises, and agreed to lease them back.

 In 2008, Emirates SkyCargo moved its operations into its new Cargo Mega Terminal, built on a 43,600 square metre site, has increased the ground-handling capacity by 1.2 million tonnes per year.
-The new addition increases DXB's throughput capacity to 1.6 million tons a year.
+The new addition increases Dubai International Airport's throughput capacity to 1.6 million tons a year.

-In March 2009, SkyCargo took delivery of a new Boeing 777 long-range freighter, bringing its total fleet to eight aircraft.
+On 27 March 2009, Emirates SkyCargo took delivery of its first Boeing 777F, bringing its total fleet to eight aircraft.

-In the financial year 2008-09, Emirates SkyCargo handled 1.4 million tonnes of freight, which was a 9.8 per cent increase over the previous year.
-The division produced revenues of AED6.7bn in 2007-8.
-Emirates SkyCargo generated 19 per cent of the Emirates Group's total revenues, which increased 9.9 per cent to AED44.2bn despite an 82 per cent fall in its net profits, to AED982m.
-The SkyCargo service alone employed over 1,000 people as of 2009.
+During the financial year 2008–09, Emirates SkyCargo handled 1.4 million tonnes of freight, which was a 9.8 per cent increase over the previous year.
+The division produced revenues of AED6.7bn in 2007–8.
+Emirates SkyCargo generated 19 per cent of The Emirates Group's total revenues, which increased 9.9 per cent to AED44.2bn despite an 82 per cent fall in its net profits, to AED982m.
+The Emirates SkyCargo service alone employed over 1,000 people as of 2009.